mattwilliams85/conways_gol/README.md

 How To Play <br />
 1. Once in the correct directory, enter 'ruby menu.rb' into the command line. <br />
 2. Maximize your console window. <br />
-3. Choose the size, popluation, and speed of your game.
-There's no bad combinations! <br />
+3. Choose a new-game with preset conditions or set your own in custom game! <br />
 4. Hit control + c to break the loop and exit.

-Suggested Settings: <br />
-Size - 99 <br />
-Popluation - 5 <br />
-Speed - 90

 Dependencies <br />